Jump In Overdoses Shows Opioid Epidemic Has Worsened

 That analysis showed a 34.5 percent increase between the same periods in 2016 and 2017.
 But those increases varied dramatically from state to state, even within a region.

 For example, overdoses increased 105 percent in Delaware, compared with 80.6 percent in Pennsylvania and 34 percent in Maine.
-Overdoses may have actually slightly decreased in Massachusetts, New Hampshire, and Rhode Island.
-In Kentucky, CDC's analysis showed a 15 percent drop in overdoses.
+Overdoses may have actually slightly decreased in Massachusetts, New Hampshire and Rhode Island.
+In Kentucky, the CDC's analysis showed a 15 percent drop in overdoses.